• Skip to primary navigation

 • Start by making the popcorn.
 If you are going to use microwave popcorn (I don't have a microwave) make sure the popcorn is not butter coated.
 The buttery coating will impact the ability for your melted chocolate to stick to the popcorn.
 You will need 2 bags of microwave popcorn for this recipe.

-• If you opt for stovetop popcorn, place the popcorn kernels in a lidded pot, heat 2 tbsp vegetable oil and 1/3 cup kernels over medium high heat.
+• If you opt for stovetop popcorn, place the popcorn kernels in a lidded pot, heat 2 tablespoon vegetable oil and ⅓ cup kernels over medium high heat.
 Don't close the pot tightly, keep the lid open a little.
 This will let the steam out.
 Put oven mitts on and start to shake the pot as the kernels begin to pop.
 Keep shaking the pot until all of the popcorn is done popping.
 When you hear the kernels slow down, turn off the heat.
 Open the lid and sprinkle a little salt onto the warm popcorn.
 Pour the popcorn into a large bowl and let it cool.

 • Now for the chocolate.
 Again, you can use a microwave for this step.
 Simply place the chocolate chips in a microwave safe bowl and melt in the microwave for 20 seconds at a time - stirring after 20 seconds.
 Continue heating and stirring until the chocolate is completely melted.